 /config subdirectory of the current working

 directory.
-If both are present, the latter option has the higher priority, which allows
+If both are present, the latter option has a higher priority, which allows

 different users to easily start the server application with their own configuration.